stytchauth/mcp-examples/consumer-integrated/tasklist-python-backend/README.md

 uvicorn app.main:app --reload --port ${PORT:-3001}
 ```

-Both the API and MCP server will be available at: `localhost:3000`
+Both the API and MCP server will be available at `localhost:3001`

 ## Testing with MCP Inspector